 Snapchat has always been the rebel of the social networks.
-With its quirky design and the fearless ridiculousness of its filters, it has never played by the same rules as the Facebooks and Twitters of the world.
-So it’s a little surprising to see this scrappy little social network wading into the world of e-commerce.
+With a quirky design and fearlessly ridiculousness filters, Snapchat has never played by the same rules as the Facebooks and Twitters of the world.
+So it may be a little surprising to see this scrappy little social network wading into the world of e-commerce.
 But they are, and we think that’s pretty dang cool.

 Snapchat has always been a content-first platform, creating a space for users to have fun and share quirky photos and videos.
 Its user-centric design has made it extremely popular among a demographic coveted by advertisers the world over: 13-34 year olds.

 And not only is this an audience that will age into the next purchasing powerhouse, but they are also more active and engaged than on other social platforms.
 This is largely because interactions with brands on Snapchat is initiated by the user rather than the brand.
 Unlike Facebook or Instagram, where users are served ads, Snapchat users have to intentionally click into that brand’s snap if they want to see a brand’s content.
 That means it’s content they actually want to see.
 This is great news for brands, as long as your brand is one people actually want to engage with (which is obviously not every brand, sadly.)

 Who are the right brands for Snapchat e-commerce?
 Authenticity is key.
 Fashion and lifestyle brands are a particularly good fit.
 But Snapchat is likely not the best option for B2B or even food brands, which may be able to create compelling content, but for whom the convenience of being able to order online is outweighed by logistics or perishability.